Japan PR Application Documents Checklist: What You Actually Need in 2026

 Application Forms

-• Personal statement (理由書) — a 1–2 page written explanation of your situation, ties to Japan, and reasons for seeking PR; not legally required but strongly recommended
+- Personal statement (理由書) — a 1–2 page written explanation of your situation, ties to Japan, and reasons for seeking PR; the current Immigration Services Agency checklist calls for one

 Employment and Income Documents